yunfeiw671-hash/FVD_Wigner_1D/README.md

 Features:

-1.Simulation of scalar field dynamics in 1D with periodic boundary conditions.

-2.Initialization of fields from a Bose–Einstein distributed power spectrum.

-3.Real-time evolution of the Wigner function via the classical Liouville equation.

-4.Leapfrog algorithm for stable numerical integration.

-5.Estimation of the false vacuum decay rate from probability distributions.
+1.Simulation of scalar field dynamics in 1D with periodic boundary conditions.// 2.Initialization of fields from a Bose–Einstein distributed power spectrum.// 3.Real-time evolution of the Wigner function via the classical Liouville equation.// 4.Leapfrog algorithm for stable numerical integration.// 5.Estimation of the false vacuum decay rate from probability distributions.//

 Requirements